TrilokGeer/metadata-controller/docs/Proposal.md

 As a cluster admin, I want to add tags to the cloud resources created during cluster installation,  which help for setting security policies.

-As a cluster admin, I want tags to be added to the cloud resources created post cluster installation.
+As a cluster admin, I want tags to be added to the cloud resources created post cluster installation which help to include cloud resources for other tag processors.

 As a cluster admin, I want all tags to be added via metadata CR, which helps to reconcile the tag key and values.